 Once you are on Petrin Hill you should make your way to Petrin Tower.
 Apparently it was modelled off the Eiffel Tower, however as the budget was substantially smaller they built the structure on a hill so as to give the illusion of height.
 If you go to the top you get a panoramic view of Prague.
 Unfortunately for me I lasted 2 minutes before demanding that Dave escort me down to solid ground immediately.

 It is not ideal for people with a fear of heights, mostly because it shakes in the wind.
 And despite Dave explaining that it has stood for years with no issue this did not calm me.
 Still other people seemed to enjoy it!
+With 4 days in Prague you can take your time feeling comfortable before making the ascent up the tower.

 Enjoy the beautiful grounds on Petrin Hill